Byron Fidetzis

 Byron Fidetzis (Βύρων Φιδετζής) is a Greek cellist and conductor, who has been a major figure for decades in the musical life of his native Greece.
 He has championed Greek classical music and has premiered a wide range of works.
-It has been noted that he has been the greatest force behind the recent revival of Greek classical composers in recordings and in concert halls.

 Early studies

 Byron Fidetzis was born in Thessaloniki in 1945, He studied violoncello under Manolis Kazabakas and advanced theory under Solon Michaelides at the State Conservatory of Thessaloniki.
-Upon a scholarship granted by the Hellenic Foundation for State Bursaries, he moved to Vienna, where he continued with his cello studies at the Hochschule für Musik under the expert guidance of Vladimir Orloff, André Navarra and S. Benes, receiving his diploma in 1975.
+With a scholarship granted by the Hellenic Foundation for State Bursaries, he moved to Vienna, where he continued with his cello studies at the Hochschule für Musik under the expert guidance of Vladimir Orloff and André Navarra, earning his diploma in 1975.

-Alongside his cello studies, he attended the class of Hans Swarowski in orchestra conduction from 1973 to 1977, in which year he gained his diploma at chef d’ orchestre.
+Alongside his cello studies, he attended the class of Hans Swarowsky in orchestra conduction from 1973 to 1977, in which year he gained his diploma at chef d’ orchestre.
 He has also attended seminars held by conductors Miltiades Caridis (Vienna) and Otmar Suitner (Weimar).

-Musical career

-Fidetzis has co-operated as a soloist and conductor with all the Greek and many foreign orchestras in various concerts throughout Greece (festivals of Athens, Corfu, Herakleion, the Demetria Festival of Thessaloniki, the Manolis Kalomiris Festival of Samos) as well as abroad (Austria, Armenia, Albania, China, Japan, Mexico, Germany, Italy, Poland, Russia, Czech Republic, Romania, Slovakia, Brazil, Bulgaria, Yugoslavia, Cyprus, Turkey).

-For many years he has been co-operating with the Greek National Opera House, and from 1985 to 1992 he was permanent conductor of the House’s Orchestra.

-From September 1990 to 1992 he was the chief conductor of the Ekaterinenburg State Philharmonic Orchestra of Russia, and since 1992 he has been Guest Conductor of Cappella Russia Orchestra in Moscow (the official orchestra of the Ministry of Culture in Russia).

-He was also Honorary Guest Conductor of the Symphony Orchestra of Pasardjik in Bulgaria up until 1999; during the period 1999-2001 he also served as artistic director at the same orchestra.

-Since 1987 he has been permanent conductor to the Athens State Orchestra and since 2000 he has been chief conductor of the Symphony Orchestra of the Municipality of Thessaloniki.